 I am an Economist at the U.S. Copyright Office, conducting research on economic implications of copyright-relevant issues (such as generative AI).

-Previously, I was Associate Professor of Economics at Hood College, where I taught 17 different economics courses over the years.
+Previously, I was Associate Professor of Economics at Hood College, and I have taught 17 different economics courses over the last 10 years.
 I am a firm believer of providing public goods & promoting open source materials, so you can find all course materials on my custom course websites.

 My personal research agenda explores the political economy of innovation, technological growth, and intellectual property using the tools of new institutional economics, public choice, and market process economics.
 I blog about these issues in a non-technical way at Increasing Returns.